-1) Sample Problems: We have chosen three sample matrices to demonstrate our technique.
+1) Sample Problems: We have chosen two sample matrices to demonstrate our technique.
 To ensure reproducibility, we did not create any of these matrices from scratch, rather we used readily available matrices.
 The first matrix arises from a second-order centered finite difference discretization of the Poisson equation.
 We generated this matrix using MATLAB's built-in Gallery functionality.
 The second matrix, CoupCons3D, presents a more realistic linear system.
-It comes from the University of Florida Sparse Matrix Collection [30] and arises from a fully coupled poroelastic problem.
+It comes from the University of Florida Sparse Matrix Collection [20] and arises from a fully coupled poroelastic problem.
 The matrix is symmetric in pattern, but not symmetric in values.
 It is also fairly large, and has explicitly stored zero values.
 The matrix is poorly scaled, with a mixture of large and small values.
-The final matrix, mult_dcop_03, is also from the Florida Sparse Matrix Collection.
-It arises from a circuit simulation problem, and has good scaling inherently.
 We have summarized the characteristics of each matrix in Table II.